SUSE/kiwi_sle15/doc/source/working_with_images/custom_volumes.rst

   filesystem check, which results in this filesystem to be never checked.
   The latter is the default.

+- `arch`: Optional attribute to create the volume only if it matches the specified host architecture.
+Multiple architecture names can be specified as comma separated list.

 .. warning::
    The size attributes for filesystem volumes, as for btrfs, are ignored and have no effect.

 The `systemdisk` element additionally supports the following optional
 attributes: